Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models: Proofs for Section

 for $(k_1,k_2) \in \KK^3$ and $\|(k_1,k_2) - (\ka_{a},\ka_{a+1})\|_1 \le 1$.
 Thus, the pair $(\ka_{a}, \ka_{a+1})$ is a local maximum of $\HH^3$. \end{itemize}

 Recall that at least one of the two above cases is valid, which concludes the proof. \end{proof}

-\begin{Remark} The intuition behind the fact that $a+b$ must be odd could be given as follows: The search for the best local path with three segments looks for bumps, that is a state sequence $(1,2,1)$ or $(2,1,2)$ with jumps occurring at some $2\le \ka_a<\ka_b\le n$.
+\begin{Remark} An intuition for the fact that $a+b$ must be odd is as follows: The search for the best local path with three segments looks for bumps, that is a state sequence $(1,2,1)$ or $(2,1,2)$ with jumps occurring at some $2\le \ka_a<\ka_b\le n$.
 But for such a feature to exist in $\x^o$, it is necessary for $a$ and $b$ to not share the same parity, i.e.\ $a+b$ must be odd. \end{Remark}

-\subsection{Proofs for Section~\ref{Sec:Sensitivity}}
+\section{Proofs for Section~\ref{Sec:Sensitivity}}

 We start with some technical preparations.
 Recall that $\ka_{s^o} = n+1$ and define, when $s^o\ge 2$, the numbers $w(a)_1,\ldots,w(a)_{s^o-1}$ to be the sorted elements of $(1\col s^o)\setminus \{a\}$ and when $s^o\ge 3$, the numbers $w(a,b)_1,\ldots,w(a,b)_{s^o-2}$ to be those of $(1\col s^o)\setminus \{a,b\}$.
 Furthermore, we let